-In Year 9 (2016) the data collected at the Landfill North site provided the opportunity for a more direct measurement of contributions of PM{10} and BC from landfill operations.
-The hourly PM{10} and BC concentration data from the Landfill and Landfill North sites, when the measured winds at the Landfill site were from the landfill or the SoCAB, were compared by subtracting the Landfill North site values from the Landfill site values to obtain the differences for each wind direction (i.e., from the landfill or from the SoCAB).
-A similar analysis was conducted for the Landfill and Community sites to determine whether there was any evidence of landfill contribution to the PM{10} and BC concentrations at the Community site.
-The hourly PM{10} and BC concentration data from the Landfill and Community sites when the measured winds at the Community site were from the landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB.
-Results from the Year 9 difference analysis can be found in Appendix B, but the key takeaway is that the directly measured contribution is more than two times higher than the estimated contribution resulting from the previous data analysis method (which began in the Second Annual Report in 200912).
+In Year 9 (2016) the data collected at the Landfill North site provided the opportunity for a more direct measurement of contributions of $PM{10}$ and BC from landfill operations.
+The hourly $PM{10}$ and BC concentration data from the Landfill and Landfill North sites, when the measured winds at the Landfill site were from the landfill or the SoCAB, were compared by subtracting the Landfill North site values from the Landfill site values to obtain the differences for each wind direction (i.e., from the landfill or from the SoCAB).
+A similar analysis was conducted for the Landfill and Community sites to determine whether there was any evidence of landfill contribution to the $PM{10}$ and BC concentrations at the Community site.
+The hourly $PM{10}$ and BC concentration data from the Landfill and Community sites when the measured winds at the Community site were from the landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB were compared by subtracting the Landfill site values from the Landfill or from the SoCAB.
+Results from the Year 9 difference analysis can be found in Appendix B, but the key takeaway is that the directly measured contribution is more than two times higher than the estimated contribution resulting from the previous data analysis method (which began in the Second Annual Report in 2009).
 The previous estimation method is difficult to clearly describe and resulted in a lower contribution estimate of the impact of landfill operations on neighborhood-scale ambient air quality than the direct measurement method did; therefore, this report uses the same approach as the direct measurement method by comparing the difference between the Landfill and Community sites under the two wind sectors (i.e., from the SoCAB and from the landfill).